dannyjenn/javascript-music-player-using-oscillator-and-stuff/README.txt

   ==== Stuff that I still need to do                                        ====
   ==============================================================================

-- I do not understand time signatures or how they relate to tempo, so I am not sure if I programmed the tempo correctly.
+- I am not a musician and I do not understand time signatures or how they relate to tempo, so I am not sure if I programmed the tempo correctly.
 I think it sounds fine though.

 - Sharps and flats do not work outside the key.
 This will need to be fixed.
   However, sharps and flats can be used freely if the key is set to UNKNOWN.